datumorphism/datumorphism.github.io/content/cards/statistics/covariance-matrix.md

 ---
 title: "Covariance Matrix"
-excerpt: "Also known as the second central moment is a measurement of the spread."
+description: "Also known as the second central moment is a measurement of the spread."
 date: 2020-03-10
 category:
 - 'Math'
-tag:
+tags:
 - 'Statistics'
 - 'Basics'
 references: